BsNoSi/yellow-extension-ishow/README.md

 You can easily add effects.
 Copy a `case → break;` code block and try yourself.
 If you have found an impressing motion effect place it here as an [issue](https://github.com/BsNoSi/yellow-extension-ishow/issues).
 I will implement it in the standard code, to make »ishow« *update save* for you.

+## History:

+2020-10-15: Update to catch disfunction because of API-changes of Yellow.

+2019-12-20: Initial (published) release.

 ## Developer

 [Norbert Simon](https://nosi.de/)